redR0b0t/mh_one_api/README.md

 ![](./assets/img.png)

+-(*hugging face currently does not support inference api for peft models, so we need to run the model locally for inference.)
-- model available on Huggingface Hub (https://huggingface.co/rohitsroch/indic-mALBERT-squad-v2)
+- model available on Huggingface Hub (https://huggingface.co/blur0b0t/mh_one_api)